Annual Report 2019-2020

 - Review the complaint and all relevant material without further investigation;

 6a.
 Following its review, if the Commission is satisfied with the RCMP's handling of the complaint, the Chairperson issues a satisfied report to the RCMP Commissioner, Minister of Public Safety, Complainant and Member(s) involved, thereby ending the review process.

 6b.
 If, at the conclusion of the review, the Commission is not satisfied with the RCMP's handling of the complaint, the Chairperson will issue an interim report outlining various findings and recommendations directed at the RCMP, which will be sent to the RCMP Commissioner and the Minister of Public Safety.

 7. If an interim report is sent, the RCMP Commissioner gives notice identifying what actions will be taken.
 If no action is to be taken, reasons will be provided.

-8. The Chair sends a final report to the RCMP Commissioner, Minister of Public Safety, Complainant, Member(s) involved, and the appropriate provincial Minister.
+8. The Chairperson sends a final report to the RCMP Commissioner, Minister of Public Safety, Complainant, Member(s) involved, and the appropriate provincial Minister.
 This is the end of the process.

-* The Chair can initiate his own complaint.
-In addition, at any stage of the process, the Chair may institute an investigation or a hearing where he considers it advisable in the public interest.
+* The Chairperson can initiate a complaint.
+In addition, at any stage of the process, the Chairperson may institute an investigation or a hearing where it is considered in the public interest to do so.